aapaetsch/Desktop-Hardware-Monitor/README.md

 - Originally planned to use OpenHardwareMonitor but it currently has issues retrieving information from AMD Cpu's and GPU's.

 LibreHardwareMonitor Github Project can be found [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
+The application is packaged and will be distributed using [Electron Forge](https://www.electronforge.io/).